GSA/fedramp-gov/_posts/2019-03-07-reviewing-the-sar-best-practices-for-cloud-service-providers.md

 layout: blog-page
 tags: coordinating-a-security-assessment-report
 ---
 Cloud Service Providers (CSPs) pursuing a Low, Moderate, or High FedRAMP authorization are required to partner with a third-party assessment organization (3PAO) to perform an assessment of their cloud service offering.
-3PAOs perform comprehensive independent, and objective assessments of a CSP’s service offering and document the results of that assessment in the Security Assessment Report (SAR).
-While a third-party assessment organization (3PAO) is responsible for generating and delivering the SAR, CSPs have a responsibility to ensure the SAR is completed and all required attachments are provided.
+3PAOs perform comprehensive independent and objective assessments of a CSP’s service offering and document the results of that assessment in the Security Assessment Report (SAR).

-In the PMO’s experience, we have seen errors and inaccuracies in the SAR that significantly impact the timeline and realization of FedRAMP authorization for CSPs.

-To inform CSPs’ review of the SAR, the PMO has compiled best practices and probing questions that we encourage CSPs to leverage when reviewing the SAR prior to delivery to the JAB / an Authorizing Official (AO).
+The FedRAMP PMO has compiled best practices for 3PAOs, Agencies, and CSPs to leverage when reviewing the SAR.

 **Best Practices for Reviewing the SAR**

 * Confirm the <a href="https://www.fedramp.gov/assets/resources/templates/FedRAMP-SAR-Template.docx">FedRAMP SAR template</a> was used
 * Check that system risks are listed and accurately described
 * Confirm the 3PAO has accurately described mitigating factors and compensating controls for all risk adjustments and operational requirements
 * Ensure the following documentation is included with the SAR and FedRAMP templates are used, where applicable:
   <p>  - <a href="https://www.fedramp.gov/assets/resources/templates/SAR-AA-FedRAMP-Risk-Exposure-Table-Template.xlsx">SAR Appendix A - Risk Exposure Table</a></p>
   <p>   - <a href="https://www.fedramp.gov/assets/resources/templates/SAP-AA-FedRAMP-Moderate-Security-Test-Case-Procedures-Template.xlsx">SAP Appendix A - Test Case Procedures</a></p>